tuomaseerola/MP_DataChallenge/README.md

 <img src="figures/MP_data_challenge_smaller.png" data-fig-align="left"
 width="200" />

-This is an internal training exercise for the Durham Music and Science Music Psychology Lab, where all members—working individually or in small groups—are invited to develop models that explain data in a reliable and robust way.
-We assume that most participants have a basic understanding of statistics and are familiar with constructing linear regression models, which serves as the foundation for this task.
+This is an internal training exercise for the *Durham Music and Science* *Music Psychology Lab*, where all members—working individually or in small groups—are invited to develop models that explain data in a reliable and robust way.
+We assume that most participants have a basic understanding of statistics and are familiar with constructing regression models, which serves as the foundation for this task.

-To make the exercise more challenging and promote the learning of better modeling principles, we have built in some inherent obstacles: (1) we have an abundance of data, particularly predictors, (2) we lack a guiding theory to form our assumptions, and (3) we want the analyses to be transparent (notebooks or sets of codes that can run independently).
+To make the exercise more challenging and promote the acquiring better modeling principles, I have built in some inherent challenges to the
+task:

+1. We have an abundance of data, particularly predictors
+2. We lack a guiding theory to form our assumptions
+3. We want the analyses to be transparent (notebooks or sets of codes that can run independently)

+It would be also desirable to be able to explain what the model does in plain language.

 ## Present task: Explain emotion ratings using acoustic descriptors

-For this task, let’s focus on static ratings (static ratings means that there is a single aggregated mean rating for the whole excerpt) using static musical features already extracted from music using MIR tools.
+For this task, let’s focus on static ratings (a single aggregated mean rating for the whole excerpt) using static musical features already extracted from music using MIR tools.
 We have a good dataset for this.

 ### Dataset: PMEmo – A Dataset For Music Emotion Computing